Wing Bowl: Qualifications

 Entry into Wing Bowl can be gained in two ways, the first of which is successfully performing an "eating stunt" on air during The Morning Show at the 94 WIP studios in Center City, Philadelphia, with Al Morganti as judge.
-Stunts have included eating 20 cups of cooked oatmeal, eating 3.75 lb of creamed spinach with 3.75 lb of hot sauce, and eating five Big Macs.
+Stunts have included eating of cooked oatmeal, eating 3.75 lb of creamed spinach with 3.75 lb of hot sauce, and eating five Big Macs.
 The stunt must be completed within a time limit negotiated between the contestant and Morganti.
 Morganti, known to be a tough judge, has disallowed stunts that involved what he considers "cheating", such as dipping bread into a beverage to make it easier to swallow, or breaking up a food item into constituent parts for easier chewing (such as separating hot dogs from their buns).
 He is also tough on contestants who suggest a stunt involving liquid consumption; The Morning Show hosts prefer eating stunts over drinking stunts.
 If a person offers to perform a drinking stunt, it must be compelling to the hosts, such as Wing Bowl XIV champion Joey Chestnut's offer to drink 1 gal of milk.
 The hosts deemed it not difficult enough, but, fortunately for Chestnut, former champion Bill "El Wingador" Simmons was present and declared the stunt to have a high level of difficulty, upon which the hosts accepted his offer, with a five-minute time limit to complete the challenge.

 The other way to gain entry to Wing Bowl is to win a "Wingoff."
 A "Wingoff" is a 10-minute eating contest held at a Philadelphia or South Jersey bar hosted by former Philadelphia Eagle and WIP Host Hugh Douglas and WIP Personality Marc Farzetta.
 The "Wingoffs" began in 2005 when 610 WIP decided to spoof the Big 5 Philadelphia area universities basketball teams.
 The winner of these "Wingoffs" gain automatic entry into the Wing Bowl.